nazonasirkey/Ajab-pizza/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This is a project on Pizza-Hut where customers can easily make their orders and be delivered and their doorstep.</p>
+<p>This is a project on Pizza-shop where customers can easily make their orders and be delivered and their doorstep.</p>

 ## Installation